marcosxaxa/challenge-2/README.md

 ## Cloning the project

-Clone the git project to you workstation with the following command:
+Clone the git project to your workstation with the following command:

 ```
 git clone https://github.com/marcosxaxa/challenge-2.git